Jenna Jameson Shows Off 80-Pound Weight Loss In A Skimpy Black Bikini

 Here we go. #mondaymotivation ???????? let’s talk plateaus.
 I have hit several periods of zero movement on the scale.
 This is normal!
 Our body goes through ebb and flows with hormones, water weight, and frankly, having to poop. ????????♀️ but what do you do if you don’t see progress for weeks or even months?
 Well, here’s what I do.
 First, I cut dairy.
 Dairy can be problematic for people because they over do it!
 Cut it and it usually kickstarts weight loss again.
 Intermittent fasting will definitely help you over a plateau.
 My fasting schedule is quite simple… I eat hearty, healthy keto meals from 11am -6pm.
 Then I fast.
 It’s important to listen to your body and adjust your fasting accordingly.
 Lastly, stop eating foods that effect you negatively.
 There are certain foods that are keto, that just don’t sit well with me.
 For me, almond flour can really mess with my tummy.
 Not sure why.
 I feel bloated and yucky if I indulge.
 So I rarely eat it.
 Moral of this post, connect to your body… listen closely and adjust.
 You’ve got this ???????????????????????? #beforeandafterweightloss #weightloss #intermittentfasting #weightlosstransformation #mombodytransformation #beforeandafter #keto #ketodiet #ketotransformation

 “It’s not easy.
-Not because there is a shortage of perfect #ketofoods…. but because it’s ingrained in our brains that vacation is for letting go!” the star told her hundreds of thousands followers, admitting that she was “guilty” of enjoying herself and did treat herself to a few unhealthy foods.
+Not because there is a shortage of perfect #ketofoods…. but because it’s ingrained in our brains that vacation is for letting go,” the star told her hundreds of thousands of followers, admitting that she was “guilty” of enjoying herself and did treat herself to a few unhealthy foods.

-“I’m sure my scale has shifted… but not to the point that it should effect my mood or ultimate progress,” Jenna continued.
-“Moral of this story, don’t deprive yourself… enjoy life… but don’t stray to far.”
+“I’m sure my scale has shifted… but not to the point that it should effect [sic] my mood or ultimate progress,” Jenna continued.
+“Moral of this story, don’t deprive yourself… enjoy life… but don’t stray to [sic] far.”

 Revealing that she starts her day with coffee, she said that she then allows herself “to get hungry.
 REALLY hungry” before eating a meal made up of avocados and eggs.